nteract/content-guide/grammar-and-mechanics.md

 One exception is when you want to specifically emphasize the action over the subject.
 In some cases, this is fine.

-- Your account was flagged by our abuse team.
+- Your package was flagged by our security team.

 ### Capitalization